penumbra-zone/penumbra/docs/protocol/src/dex/action/swap.md

     3.2 The integrity checks as described above in invariant 1 are done privately.

-4. The balance contribution of the pre-paid claim fee is private.
+4. The swap does not reveal the pre-paid claim fee.

 #### Local Justification